pinecone-io/pinecone-ts-client/README.md

 // Create some vector embeddings using your model of choice. const vectors = [...]

 // Upsert data.
-Specify a chunkSize if you are trying to upsert
+Specify a batchSize if you are trying to upsert
-// a large number of vectors at once await index.upsert({ vectors, chunkSize: 100 })
+// a large number of vectors at once await index.upsert({ vectors, batchSize: 100 })

 // Prepare query values.
 In a more realistic example, these would both come out of a model. const vector = [